Pearl

 Care and Maintenance

 While there is no defined lifespan for Pearl, with some being hundreds of years old and still in perfect condition.
-It is estimated that most Pearls will have a lifespan of 100 to 150 years.
+It is estimated that most will have a lifespan of 100 to 150 years.
 The organic horn substance called conchiolin which is mainly responsible for the luster, can easily be damaged.
 If they are allowed to dry out excessively it can lead to a dullness and even fissures occurring.
-Pearl will absorb the natural oil from your skin when worn and as such frequent use will prolong their lifespan.
+They will absorb the natural oil from your skin when worn and as such frequent use will prolong their lifespan.
 It is for this reason that museums, will arrange for their display pieces to be worn regularly.
 They are also sensitive to acids, cosmetics, perfume, and hair spray.
 So it is best to put on your jewellery on after your make-up has been applied.
 When cleaning Pearl jewellery, it is best to use a soft lint-free cloth and clean lukewarm water.
 Dampen the cloth and gently wipe, do not use any cleaning agents or soap as it will destroy the lustre.

 Pearl has a hardness of between 2.5 to 4.5 on the Moh`s scale and as such is relatively soft.
 So when storing, it is important that they are kept separate from metal and/or gemstones.
 In the case of necklaces, it is recommended to have them restrung every 3-5 years.
 It is also recommended to have them inspected regularly by a reputable jeweller, to prolong their life.